-Production of heat or cold
+Production of heat and cold (Ocean Thermal Energy)

 A pilot system was carried out at Saint Gille Croix de Vie (85-France) during the summer of 2013.
 The aim of this experiment was to show the feasibility of coupling a drainage system to a heat pump.

-This process is implemented in La Baule to provide the energy needs of the Aquabaule aquatic centre (Learn more), and in St Jean de Luz to provide the ernergy needs of the Thalazur thalassotherapy centre (Learn more).
+This process is implemented in La Baule to provide the energy needs of the Aquabaule aquatic centre (Learn more), and in St Jean de Luz to provide the energy needs of the Thalazur thalassotherapy centre (Learn more).